What Is Salsa Lizano From Costa Rica

 Birth of Lizano

-In order to understand how Lizano salsa came to be, you first have to understand a bit about Costa Rican cuisine and traditions.
-Today, when you visit a local restaurant (or soda) for lunch, there is generally a set of condiments in the middle of the table- salt, tabasco, Lizano and an encurtido.
+To understand how Lizano salsa came to be, you first have to understand a bit about Costa Rican cuisine and traditions.
+Today, when you visit a local restaurant (or soda) for lunch, there is generally a set of condiments in the middle of the table- salt, tabasco, Lizano, and an encurtido.

 Enurtido is a homemade vinaigrette of local vegetables fermented and served in a plastic tub with a small spoon.
 It is usually put over a whole casado (traditional Costa Rican lunch), or more often slathered liberally over white rice.
 No two encurtidos are the same- each cook has his or her own special flavor.

-Salsa Lizano was born of this encurtido tradition- don Próspero Jiménez, owner of a small cantina in the province of Alajuela, decided to make a unique sauce to have on the table.
+Salsa Lizano was born of this encurtido tradition- Don PrĂ³spero JimĂ©nez, owner of a small cantina in the province of Alajuela, decided to make a unique sauce to have on the table.
 He started serving it in his restaurant and ticos loved it.

 They asked to take some home, and the rest, as they say, is history.
-Don Prospero started officially bottling and selling his sauce under the Lizano company name- and the legend was born.
-He started the brand officicailly in 1920, and celebrated the 100th birthday last year.
+Don PrĂ³spero started officially bottling and selling his sauce under the Lizano company name- and the legend was born.
+He started the brand officially in 1920, and celebrated his 100th birthday last year in 2020.

 After about 40 years, the brand was sold to Best Foods.
-Today, Salsa Lizano is owned by Unilever, and has a line of Tabasco sauce, mayonnaise, refried black beans and Lizano light.
+Today, Salsa Lizano is owned by Unilever and has a line of Tabasco sauce, mayonnaise, and Lizano light.

 If you've ever been to Costa Rica, then you have seen the Salsa Lizano bottles everywhere.
 They are on every restaurant table, in every souvenir store, every house, and every grocery store.
 It's a product uniquely Costa Rican- and Costa Rican cuisine wouldn't be the same without it.

-So the salsa is a really unique flavor.
+Salsa Lizano has a unique flavor.
 It’s not spicy at all.
-It’s a little bit sweet and definitely savory.
+It’s a little bit sweet and savory.
 It’s got a similar flavor to Worcestershire sauce but is not nearly as smoky.
-It’s made of many vegetables (cilantro, carrot, tomato, onion, cauliflower, red pepper, cucumber, garlic, paprika, tumeric, and black pepper.
+It’s made of many vegetables (cilantro, carrot, tomato, onion, cauliflower, red pepper, cucumber, garlic), paprika, turmeric, and black pepper.
 Everything is blended up into a smooth consistency that is slightly green in color.

 The sauce is an ingredient in most all popular Costa Rican recipes- it’s the “secret sauce” that makes Costa Rican food taste unique.
 Many people also have a bottle on hand in their homes or on the tables at restaurants for slathering on top of food or dipping.